RDannn/DevOps-30-Day-Challenge/Day5-ncaa-gamehighlights/README.md

 Fire up your terminal and create a local folder to house your project.
 For example: mkdir -p "Day5-ncaa-folderplaceholder".
 Now, move into the folder: cd "Day5-ncaa-folderplaceholder"

 2️⃣ Clone Your GitHub Repository
-Head to GitHub and create a repository if you haven’t already: [Create a New Repo](https://github.com/new).
+Head to GitHub and create a repository if you haven’t already.
 Clone your repository to your local machine.
 For example, my repo is named DevOps-30-Day-Challenge: git clone https://github.com/username-placeholder/DevOps-30-Day-Challenge.git
 After cloning, navigate into your project folder: cd DevOps-30-Day-Challenge